Collections and Heritage

 Over the centuries the College has acquired a considerable heritage of fine buildings.
 Their preservation is regarded as fundamental for the enrichment of the education that we provide.
 For the same reason we conserve and augment our collections of books and works of art, using them for teaching purposes, making them available as a valuable resource to external scholars and, increasingly, mounting exhibitions which are open to the public.

-College library - one of the most important rare book collections in the country – is available to outside scholars; the library holds regular exhibitions of its material, organises specialist guided tours and runs a Book Collectors' Club.
+College Library - one of the most important rare book collections in the country – is available to outside scholars.
+The library holds regular exhibitions of its material and organises specialist guided tours.

 College Collections - a number of programmes for school children visiting Eton in school groups have been developed, including a Tudor Trail.
 Over 300 children have taken part in these programmes over the past year.
 The College Collections also run Family Learning Events, most recently on the theme of Costumes & Heraldry.
 The Verey Gallery has held three exhibitions since 2011: two by Antony Gormley and Sean Scully; the final one being an exhibition of drawings from the College's Topham Collection.
 These exhibitions have been included in our programme of outreach activities, and the Gallery is open to the public.

 The Myers Collection of Egyptian antiquities is one of the world's finest private collections of Egyptian Art.
 Part of the Collection has now been lent until 2025 to the University of Birmingham and to Johns Hopkins University, Baltimore, for exhibition, teaching and cataloguing, as well as digitisation with a view to providing internet access.
 In 2014, the Collection at Eton will move into its new home, The Jafar Gallery (currently under construction on the Bekynton Field site).
 We also take items from the Myers Collection into schools for study days.